Enum Definitions

 Editing

 Click Edit on an Enum card to enter edit mode.
-You can change the name, add or remove values, and reorder values.
+You can change the name, and add or remove values.
+To change the value order, use the up and down arrow buttons next to each value.

-When columns have been converted to this Enum type, dependency checks are performed.
+When columns have been converted to this Enum type (dependent columns), dependency checks are performed.

 - Renaming: Not allowed when dependent columns exist

 - Reordering: A warning dialog is displayed when dependent columns exist.
-This affects sort results for columns with ordinal scale, so review before confirming
+For columns with ordinal scale, this affects Data Table sort order and the order of graph legends

 - Adding values: Allowed without restrictions, even when dependent columns exist